Blog

 For example, a small online shop could use a CRM to track each customer’s orders and send follow-up emails, instead of juggling spreadsheets.
 A local service startup might use CRM to log inquiries and schedule follow-ups.

 In India, the CRM market is rapidly growing too - projected to hit $2.65 billion by 2030 - reflecting how essential CRMs are for businesses of all sizes.
-Zoho and Freshworks are leading Indian CRM tools that not only serve the global market but also have region-specific features (for example, WhatsApp integration or Indian payment gateways) and competitive pricing.
+In terms of budget, there are many affordable and free tools that provide top-notch usability.

 What features to look for in a CRM for small businesses?